addania/coding/src/pages/React_vs_JS.md

 </script>
 ```

 <code>{greeting}</code> with curly brackets is called interpolation!
 Interpolation is injecting pure JS into the JSX.
 Interpolation is denoted by curly brackets.
-Interpolation allows us to dive int land of Javascript from the land of JSX.
+Interpolation allows us to dive in land of Javascript from the land of JSX.

 In the interpolation, we can use anything that evaluates to an expression.
 It can as well be an anonymous function:
 ```